lakesareadesign/multi.pass/content/plugins/leadin/readme.txt

 = Start turning visitors into leads today =

-Get <b>Form Builder, Live Chat and Lead Generation Tools from HubSpot</b> and start converting website visitors into leads now.
+Get **Form Builder, Live Chat and Lead Generation Tools from HubSpot** and start converting website visitors into leads now.

 > “HubSpot dramatically cuts down the time I spend on marketing.
 We used to spend tons of time generating very few inbound leads, but those numbers have gone through the roof with minimal effort.” – Brian Ruhlmann, Director of Sales & Marketing, AdmitHub